bitsmanent/FlappyCocos/README.md

-Slightly improved version of the FlappyBird tutorial for Cocos Creator.
+Slightly improved version of the FlappyBird game implementation from the official tutorial of Coco Creator.